-- 1. To build MPFR, you first have to install GNU MP (version 5.0.0 or higher) on your computer.
-You need a C compiler, preferably GCC, but any reasonable compiler should work.
+1. To build MPFR, you first have to install GNU MP (version 5.0.0 or higher) on your computer.
+You need a C compiler, preferably GCC, but any reasonable compiler should work (C++ compilers should work too, under the condition that they do not break type punning via union).
 And you need the standard Unix 'make' command, plus some other standard Unix utility commands.

-Then, in the MPFR build directory, type the following commands. - 2. './configure'
+Then, in the MPFR build directory, type the following commands.

+2. './configure'